Correctional Service Canada Executive and Leadership Team

 Leadership Overview

-Correctional Service Canada has 6 executives leading key functions including strategy, finance, operations, and parole.
+Correctional Service Canada has 6 executives leading key functions including finance, operations, and executive administration.

-Driven by a commitment to public safety, Correctional Service Canada administers sentences, manages correctional facilities, and supervises offenders in the community, upholding justice and rehabilitation across Canada.
+Driven by a commitment to public safety, Correctional Service Canada manages federal sentences, supervises offenders in institutions and the community, and facilitates rehabilitation through its programs and services.

 Leadership Roles at Correctional Service Canada